top of page

 • Coaching or non-medical care

-A. Instead of trial-and-error SSRIs and antipsychotics we’d see a move toward precision psychiatry:
+A. Instead of trial-and-error approaches with SSRIs and antipsychotics, we would see a move toward precision psychiatry:

 • Mechanism-specific treatments